linalgo/linalgo/doc/index.rst

 linalgo-annotate documentation
 ==============================

-`linalgo-annotate` is a Python library for natural language processing built around annotations.
-It is compatible with the `W3C web annotation data model <https://www.w3.org/TR/annotation-model/>`_.

-Contact: `arnaud@linalgo.com`
+Linalgo is a Python module to help Machine Learning team create and curate datasets for Natural Language Processing.
+It tries to follow the W3C [Web Annotation Data Model](https://www.w3.org/TR/annotation-model/) and to provides a powerful system to add metadata to most commonly used text and image formats: TXT, PDF, HTML, etc.

 Installation
 ============

-`linalgo-annoate` is compatible with **python 3.6 and above** (see :ref:`install_page`).
+`linalgo-annoate` is compatible with **python 3.8 and above** (see :ref:`install_page`).

 Getting started